Attention is all you need to solve chiral superconductivity

-Importantly, unlike Pfaffian or geminal type ansatz, the determinant based wavefunction Eq.~\eqref{eq:wf_ansatz} has no pairing structure built in.
-Remarkably, as we shall show, our self-attention network driven solely by energy minimization nonetheless finds chiral superconductivity, demonstrating the remarkable power of neural networks in discovering superconducting and topological states without prior knowledge.

 {\em Neural network ansatz.---} We consider the system within a supercell specified by the vectors $\mathbf L_j$ with periodic boundary condition.
 A transformer neural network \cite{vaswani2017attention} is employed to generate the many-body orbitals $\Phi_\mu\bigl(\mathbf x_j;\{\mathbf x_{/j}\}\bigr)$, see Fig.~\ref{fig:Psiformer-Architecture} for an architecture overview.
 Our architecture is identical to Ref.~\cite{geier2025attention} and follows the spirit of Ref.~\cite{von2022self}.
 We briefly outline the workflow below and refer to Ref.~\cite{geier2025attention} and App.~\ref{app:NN-Architecture} for details on the network architecture and App.~\ref{app:VMC} for the VMC technique.
+The hyperparameters used are listed in SM Table~\ref{table:hyperparameters}, and our results are robust and consistent across a range of different hyperparameters (see SM Fig.~\ref{fig:convergence-analysis}).
+Numerical calculations in this paper build on the recently developed code ``PeriodicWave'', which is publicly available \cite{periodicwave_github}.

-To comply with supercell periodicity, the network inputs are particle coordinates specified by sine and cosine functions of $\mathbf G_n^T \mathbf x_j$ where $\mathbf G_n^T$ are the primitive reciprocal supercell vectors satisfying $\mathbf G_n^T \mathbf L_m=2\pi \delta_{nm}$.
+To satisfy supercell periodicity, the network inputs are particle coordinates specified by sine and cosines of $\mathbf G_n^T \mathbf x_j$ where $\mathbf G_n^T$ are the primitive reciprocal supercell vectors satisfying $\mathbf G_n^T \mathbf L_m=2\pi \delta_{nm}$.
 Each particle input is then mapped to a corresponding vector in a high-dimensional vector space $\bm h_j^{(0)} \in \mathbb{R}^{d_{\rm int}}$ through a linear transformation.
 These ``particle tokens'' $\mathbf h^{(0)}_j$ are processed by $L$ layers of multi-head self-attention layer followed by multi-layer perceptron (MLP) layers.
 The self-attention mechanism passes information between particle tokens $\mathbf h^{(l)}_j$, thus introducing electron correlations while preserving the permutation equivariance.
-Finally, the network's output vectors $\{ \mathbf h^{(L)}_j \}$ are projected to $N_{\det}$ sets of complex numbers that correspond to the many-body orbitals $\Phi_\mu\bigl(\mathbf x_j;\{\mathbf x_{/j}\}\bigr)$, from which the many-body wavefunction Eq.~\eqref{eq:wf_ansatz} is obtained for given particle coordinates $\{\mathbf x_j\}$.
+Finally, the network's output vectors $\{ \mathbf h^{(L)}_j \}$ are projected to $ N_{\det}$ sets of $N$ complex numbers that correspond to the many-body orbitals $\Phi_\mu\bigl(\mathbf x_j;\{\mathbf x_{/j}\}\bigr)$, from which the many-body wavefunction Eq.~\eqref{eq:wf_ansatz} is obtained for given particle coordinates $\{\mathbf x_j\}$.

 Notice that all the neural‐network parameters are initialized randomly and optimized \emph{from scratch}, without pretraining and without warm-starts from mean-field (HF/BCS), or problem-specific orbitals~\cite{li2022ab,scherbela2024towards,rende2024fine}.
 This ensures the learned chiral state emerges without built-in pairing structure or human bias.